Welcome to today's edition of the Rush 24-7 podcast.

 What is it like to be you?

-And frankly, my friends, it's it's so commonplace, it's just what is to me.
+And frankly, my friends, it's so commonplace.

-I mean, I don't it's not something I sit around and reflect on and revel in.
+I mean, I don't, it's not something I sit around and reflect on and revel in.

 I just am right.